NicholasDawson/ArchiverForGooglePhotos/INSTRUCTIONS.md

 ## Click “Enable APIs and Services” to view a dropdown menu
 ![Screenshot](Instructions/6.jpg)

-## Sarch “Photos Library API” and click on the Photos Library API card
+## Search “Photos Library API” and click on the Photos Library API card
 ![Screenshot](Instructions/7.jpg)

 ## Click “Enable” to enable the API on this project